eclipse-wakaama/wakaama/README.md

   - PLAIN: Unsecured UDP connection.
   - TINYDTLS: DTLS connection with tinydtls.
   - TESTING: Connection implementation used for testing.
 ## Development

 ### Dependencies and Tools
 - Mandatory:
   - Compiler: GCC and/or Clang
 - Optional (but strongly recommended):
-  - Build system generator: CMake 3.13+
+  - Build system generator: CMake (might become a mandatory requirement in the future)
   - Version control system: Git (and a GitHub account)
   - Git commit message linter: gitlint
   - Build system: ninja